DariusCatrina/Romanian-DistilBERT/README.md

 ## Usage

-Romanian DistilBERT is accesible via the HuggingFace interface.
+Romanian DistilBERT is easily accesible via the HuggingFace interface.

 ```python
 from transformers import AutoTokenizer, AutoModel

 # load the tokenizer and the model
 tokenizer = AutoTokenizer.from_pretrained("racai/distilbert-base-romanian-cased")
 model = AutoModel.from_pretrained("racai/distilbert-base-romanian-cased")